Get Ahead of Appraiser Required Repairs: How Sellers Can Avoid the Most Common Closing Killers

 “If they have backup buyers, most sellers are unlikely to do the repairs,” she says.
 “They’re likely to tell the buyer to pay for and be liable for the repairs and arrange for the appraiser to come back.”

 However, if the appraiser comes back with multiple, large-scale issues flagged, there’s a chance both conventional and government-backed mortgages will be denied.
 The property might not be safe enough for a bank to back it.
-In that case, you might consider selling your home as-is for cash.
+In that case, you might consider selling your home for cash.

 Bottom line — know the minimum property standards and make the repairs